luizpvas/turbo-replay/README.md

 There's nothing we can do if the client's latest received message is older than the oldest message in the cache.

-Suggestion: handle the `turbo-replay:unrecoverable` event and display a message asking the user to reload the app.
+That said, you should handle the `turbo-replay:unrecoverable` event and display a message asking the user to reload the app.
 For example:

 ```js